hleinone/kaupunkifillarit-android/README.md

 ##TODO

-* Use the same font as in web
+* Display open source and font licenses
 * Report initial location to API/GA
-* Mapbox
+* Use Mapbox to style maps